sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README.md

 Use the `LOG IN VIA OPENSHIFT` button to log into ArgoCD with your user's OpenShift credentials.
-> *DO NOT* use the `username` and `password` fields below it! and, on the next page, allow the `access permissions`.
+> *DO NOT* use the `username` and `password` fields below it!

+On the next page, allow the `access permissions`.

 `In the next section we will provision the vote-app Application.`